goblimey/learn-unix/README.md

 These instructions show how to run it in that environment.

 ## Installation
-You need to install git and docker.
+You need to install Docker.
-Installing docker can be the most difficult part, but both git and docker are very useful for other purposes, so it's worth the effort.
+On a Mac, that's fairly easy,

-To install git under Windows use [git for windows](https://git-for-windows.github.io/).
+on a Winows machine it can be harder, in fact it may be the most difficult part of the whole exercise.

-If you're using Windows 10 Pro or Windows Enterprise, installing docker is fairly easy.
+However, Docker is very useful for other purposes, so it's worth the effort.

-Follow
+If you're using Windows 10 Pro or Windows Enterprise, Follow
 [these instructions](https://runnable.com/docker/install-docker-on-windows-10).